Do NXP Semiconductors N.V. (NXPI) beta value of 1.48 signposts another twist?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-Recently in News on March 15, 2021, NXP Semiconductors to Join S&P 500 Index.
+Recently in News on April 12, 2021, NXP Semiconductors Announces Conference Call to Review First Quarter 2021 Financial Results.
 NXP Semiconductors N.V.
-(NASDAQ: NXPI) (the “Company”) today announced that it will be added to the S&P 500 index, beginning at the open of trading on Monday, March 22, 2021.
+(NASDAQ: NXPI) today announced it will release financial results for the first quarter 2021 after the close of normal trading on the NASDAQ Global Select Market on Monday, April 26, 2021.
+The company will host a conference call with the financial community on Tuesday, April 27, 2021 at 8:00 a.m.
+U.S. Eastern Daylight Time (EDT).
 You can read further details here

 A Backdoor Way To Profit From Today’s Crypto Bull Market